hauze-v/web-dev/mdn-html/web-forms/HTML5-input-types/NOTES.md

   The browser will report an error if no protocol (such as http:) is entered, or if the URL is otherwise malformed.

 On devices with dynamic keyboards, the default keyboard will often display some or all of the colon, perido, and forward slash as default keys

+## Numeric Field ##
+Controls for entereing numbers can be created with an <input> element with `type` number.
+  This control looks like a text field but allows only floating-point numbers, and usually provides buttons in the form of a spinner to increase and decrease the value of the control
+  You can constrain the minimum and maximum values allowed by setting the `min` and `max` attributes You can also use the `step` attribute to set the increment increase and decrease caused by pressing the spinner buttons

+By default, the number input type only validates if the number is an integer.
+  To allow float numbers, specify `step="any"`

+The number input type is great for when you'd like to limit the values so let's say for something like weight, height, age, etc. If you have something with a much greater range, or you don't know the range, then the `tel` input type would be better suited which forgoes the number spinner button.